CiscoCXSecurity/unix-audit/README.md

 Analysis tools for parsing have not been released publicly at the time of writing.

 There are lots of other use-cases and potential use-cases too, e.g.
-* Supported password strength audits (collecting shadow files or similar)
+* Supporting password strength audits (collecting shadow files or similar)
 * Supporting the graphing of SSH trust relationships
 * Bug hunting for a particular class of security vulnerability (we like finding [RPATH vulnerabilities](https://github.com/CiscoCXSecurity/presentations/blob/master/BTLCC.pdf))
 * Searching for exposed secrets in home directories